-• The adoption of Accounting Standards in our country and disclosure of the extent to which they have not been observed will, over the years, have an important effect, with consequential improvement in the quality of presentation of financial statements.
+The adoption of Accounting Standards in our country and disclosure of the extent to which they have not been observed will, over the years, have an important effect, with consequential improvement in the quality of presentation of financial statements.

-- 6. After taking into the consideration the comments received from different quarters, the draft of the proposed standard is finalised by the Accounting Standards Board and submitted to the Council of the of India for the latter's approval. - 7.
-Accounting Standards board was constitutred on - 8.
+- 7. Accounting Standards board was constitutred on \ - 8.
 The main function of ASB is to formulate accounting standards so that such standards may be established by the Council of the Institute in India.
 True/False - 9.
 Responsibility for the preparation of financial statements and for adequate disclosure is that of the shareholders of the enterprise.
 True/false - 10.
 In the initial years, the accounting standards are only recommendatory in nature.
 True/False